xiqtcacf/IndonesianCattle-Scripts/Mapping/README.md

-# Mapping and filtering of waterbuck
+# Mapping and filtering of Asian Bos

-The following describes the commands used to identify/verify adapters, map, and filter a waterbuck samples for one or more batches of samples.
+The following describes the commands used to identify/verify adapters, map, and filter a sample for one or more batches of samples.

 ----------------------------------------------------------------------------------------